Your font significantly influences how your application looks to the employer and is a crucial CV formatting decision.

 13. Palatino

-Based on the type forms of the Italian Renaissance, Palatino has a timeless look that can help you emphasise professionalism on your CV.
+Based on the type forms of the Italian Renaissance, Palatino has a timeless look that can help you emphasise professionalism on your CV and in your cover letter.

 - Font type: Serif

-- Default font on: Microsoft Word, Google Docs, Pages
+- Available on: Microsoft Word, Google Docs, Pages

 - Palatino is not open source, but you can download URW Palladio, a free version, from Fontesk